davideperozzi/smoovy/packages/ticker/README.md

 ```js
 setTimeout(() => thread.kill(), 2000);
 ```
-> Once the thread was marked as dead it will removed on the next animation frame.
+> Once the thread is marked as dead it will be removed on the next animation frame.
 After that the reference will be removed.

 ### Overriding the tick automation
 If you want to execute the tick function manually, you can enable the `override` flag.
 This prevent the internal ticking, after at least one thread is available: